Kilo vs ChirpStack: managed or self-hosted LoRaWAN network server?

 - You have the ops capacity (and the message-bus preferences — MQTT, AMQP, Pulsar, Pub/Sub) to build the application layer around it.

-- You want the outcome, not the infrastructure: Kilo runs the LoRaWAN network server for you and includes the application layer — dashboards, visual rules with step-through debugging and rollback, alarms — in one product.
+- You want the outcome, not the infrastructure: Kilo runs the LoRaWAN network server for you and includes the application layer — dashboards, alarms, and its own BPMN 2.0 rules engine with CEL expressions that you build, test with a step-through debugger, version, and roll back like production software.

-- You need what a bare LNS never gives you: alarm escalation chains with an Apple-approved Critical Alerts app, a 3D building twin, and an AI assistant that acts with confirmation gates.
+- You need what a bare LNS never gives you: alarm escalation chains with critical alerts that break through silent mode, a 3D building twin, and an AI assistant that acts with confirmation gates.

 - You run mixed fleets: mioty terminates in the same built-in network server, and 2,000+ vehicle-tracker templates cover the mobile side.